fortify/fortify.github.io/articles/ssc-on-aws.md

  * `log_bin_trust_function_creators = 1`
  * `max_allowed_packet = 1073741824`

+> See the [Fortify Software Security Center User Guide](https://community.softwaregrp.com/t5/Fortify-Product-Documentation/ct-p/fortify-product-documentation) documentation for more information.

 Later you will apply this Parameter Group to the MySQL instance provisioned by RDS.

 ## SSC on Elastic Beanstalk
-After provisioning the default Tomcat server AWS will read from an [.ebextensions](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html "ebextensions docs") folder located in the root of a war file.
+After provisioning the default Tomcat server AWS will read from an [.ebextensions](https://docs.aws.amazon.com/Elastic Beanstalk/latest/dg/ebextensions.html "ebextensions docs") folder located in the root of a war file.
 Below is a config file for the `.ebextensions` folder that will:
-* Specifies the `fortify.home` directory as `/var/fortify`
+* Specify the `fortify.home` directory as `/var/fortify`
-* Installs a mysql connector and adds it to Tomcat
+* Install a mysql connector and adds it to Tomcat
-* Installs a mysql client
+* Install a mysql client
-* Has an initialization script for RDS MySQL
+* Point to an initialization script for RDS MySQL

 You can either manually configure these items or create an `.ebextensions` folder in the war with this `ssc_eb.config` yaml.
 ```yaml